Erebuni District: Transportation

-Erebuni District is home to the second airport of Yerevan; the Erebuni Airport.
-Since the independence, "Erebuni" is mainly used for military or private flights.
-The Armenian Air Force has equally installed its base there and there are several MiG-29s stationed on Erebuni's tarmac.
+Erebuni District is home to the second airport of Yerevan, the Erebuni Airport.
+Since Armenia gained its independence, Erebuni Airport has mainly been used for military or private flights.
+The Armenian Air Force has a base there and there are several MiG-29s stationed on Erebuni's tarmac.

 Economy

 Industry

-Erebuni has a large industrial area at the south of the district.
-Many large industrial plants are operating since the Soviet days.
-Gajegorts plant for building materials is among the earliest firms opened in the district during the Soviet period.
+Erebuni has a large industrial area in the southern part of the district.
+Many large industrial plants have operated there since the Soviet era.
+Gajegorts plant for building materials is among the oldest firms opened in the district during the Soviet period.
 It is operating since 1930.
 The Yerevan meat processing factory (currently known as Urartu) was opened in 1932.
 It was followed by the Yerevan varnish and paint plant in 1948.
-In 1955, the Mixed Fodder factory was opened.
-In 1965, the Metal structures plant was opened, followed by the Pure iron plant in 1969.
-In 1990, the Armenuhi-90 Cooperative for chemical products was opened.
+In 1955, the Mixed Fodder Factory was opened.
+In 1965, the Metal Structures Plant was opened, followed by the Pure Iron Plant in 1969.
+In 1990, the Armenuhi-90 Chemical Products Cooperative was opened.

-After the independence, many new plants were founded in Erebuni such as the Global Engineering company for metal structures in 1992, Bari Samaratsi meat processing factory in 1994, Nikol Duman metal casting factory in 1996, Mancho Group for food products in 1999, Mix-Paints for building materials in 1999, Paxan Yerevan plant for household chemicals in 2000, Narplast polymer container manufacturing enterprise in 2002, the Armenian Molybdenum Production plant in 2003, Newlita stone processing plant in 2003, the Armenian Titanium Production in 2007, the Armenian Travertine Mining Company in 2007, Astafian Wine-Brandy Factory in 2008, and Chipsella for food products in 2002.
+After Armenia gained its independence, many new plants were founded in Erebuni such as the Global Engineering Company for metal structures in 1992, Bari Samaratsi meat processing factory in 1994, Nikol Duman metal casting factory in 1996, Mancho Group for food products in 1999, Mix-Paints for building materials in 1999, Paxan Yerevan plant for household chemicals in 2000, Narplast polymer container manufacturing enterprise in 2002, the Armenian Molybdenum Production Plant in 2003, Newlita stone processing plant in 2003, the Armenian Titanium Production in 2007, the Armenian Travertine Mining Company in 2007, Astafian Wine-Brandy Factory in 2008, and Chipsella for food products in 2002.

 Services

 There many large shopping centres in the district such as the Erbeuni shopping centre and Eurobaza shopping centre.
-Erebouni Medical Center opened in 1983, is among the largest hospitals of Yerevan.
+Erebuni Medical Center, opened in 1983, is among the largest hospitals of Yerevan.
 The Central Military Hospital is also located in Erebuni District.
 A pig-breeding farm was opened in the district in 2000.